SamaHassa/Diabetes-prediction/README.md

 📩 Contact

-For any inquiries, please contact [Your Name] at [Your Email] or open an issue on GitHub.
+For any inquiries, please contact Samahassan at samahassans73s@gmail.com or open an issue on GitHub.

 ⭐ If you found this useful, don't forget to give it a star on GitHub! ⭐